 b) Do: This is the execution phase where organisations put the planned actions into practice.
 This may involve testing new processes, conducting pilot projects, or implementing changes on a small scale.

-c) Check: The Check stage evaluates and assesses the outcomes and data collected during the Do stage.
+c) Check: The check stage evaluates and assesses the outcomes and data collected during the do stage.
 Organisations compare the actual results against the planned targets and analyse the data to determine if the desired improvements have been achieved.

-d) Act: The Act stage involves taking action based on the insights obtained from the Check stage.
+d) Act: The act stage involves taking action based on the insights obtained from the check stage.
 It is about making adjustments, implementing corrective measures, and refining the processes to achieve better results.
+This stage may involve making changes to the original plan, revising targets, or refining the implementation strategy based on the feedback and analysis conducted in the previous stages.

-9) The Satir change model
+9) The Satir Change Model

 a) Late status quo: The first stage represents the current state or the status quo.
 It is the familiar and predictable state that individuals or systems are accustomed to right before the change is introduced.